vmstio/vmstio/docus/content/infrastructure/search.md

 Search in Mastodon, and the wider Fediverse, can be a confusing and contentious topic.

+There are two levels of search supported by Mastodon:

+- Basic Search
+- Full Text Search

+The availability of the more advanced full text searching depends on if your instance has implemented additional indexing infrastructure.

+## Basic Search

-By default, Mastodon only performs searches against posts which contain hashtags, using data stored in the primary Postgres database.
+By default, Mastodon only performs hashtag searches against posts, using data stored in the primary Postgres database.
+Including a hashtag in your post makes that post indexable by anyone else who performs a search for that hashtag.
-Anything that is posted with a hashtag is also federated and discoverable by searching for that hashtag.
+Anything that is posted with a hashtag is also federated and discoverable by searching for that hashtag on any other instance.

+Basic search also provides limited searching against user names for folks where the instance already has awareness of their account.

+## Full Text Search

 If an administrator chooses to implement it, Mastodon can integrate with [Elasticsearch](https://www.elastic.co/elasticsearch/) or [OpenSearch](https://opensearch.org) to provide the ability to do additional searching on:

-- Users known to the instance (including their profile information)
+- Users profile information (unless they opt-out)
-- Trending hashtags
 - Full text search of **your own** posts (including alt-text data)
 - Full text search of replies to **your own** posts
 - Any other post that **you** have directly interacted with (bookmarked, marked as a favorite, or boosted)